Modern-Day Nomads: Property Caretakers for Hire

 David A. Waddle is an artist.
 Primarily a painter, he has shown his artwork in various galleries around the country.
 In summer 2002, he was the artist-in-residence at Mill Atelier Gallery on Santa Fe’s famed Canyon Road.
 A handy and all-around capable guy, David has a wide range of professional experience as a former firefighter, city water auditor, cable splicer and leak detection specialist.
 He is also willing to put his artistic capabilities to work to enhance your personal property.
 For example, at a former post, David repaired a large-stone rock wall, incorporating stairs and small cactus gardens into the new mix.
 In addition, he has constructed several horseshoe and fire pits of varying sizes for properties we’ve lived at and managed in the past.

-Tiffany Owens is a professional-turned-freelance journalist, writer and editor who contributes a myriad of articles and content to a wide variety of media, both online and print.
-Her specialties include travel, outdoor adventure, arts and culture, food, wine and local, craft beverages.
+Tiffany Owens is a professional-turned-freelance journalist, writer and editor who contributes articles and content to a wide variety of media, both online and print.
+Her specialties include travel, outdoor adventure, arts and culture, wine and local, craft food and beverages.
 Visit TiffanyOwens.com to view her full resume, current projects and clips.

 Please note: We are a married couple without children or pets and both hold valid U.S. passports without restrictions, as well as clean U.S. driver’s licenses.

 Since 2006, David and Tiffany have been working together as the Modern-Day Nomads team, bringing a variety of professional expertise and knowledge to the table from their former, respective careers.
 Currently, David and Tiffany are working and residing in Portland, Oregon at the historic Fred’s Marina with 175 boat moorage slips, where David has been the resident Harbormaster (since 2011).